-This course is part of the Digital Media Analytics program, which will enable you to understand digital media analytics, and how they could help your business.
+This course is part of the Digital Media Analytics program, which will enable you to understand digital media analytics, as well as how they could help your business.

 Understand how to get value from digital and social media

-How can social and digital media help a business improve?
-How can we get useful data from social and digital media?
+How can social along with digital media help a business improve?
+As well as how we can get useful data from social as well as digital media?
 What are the limitations of such data?

-Get answers to these questions and more in this introductory course to social and digital media analytics.
-In the course, you will learn how to turn social and digital media information into business intelligence and discover why it is so useful for professionals.
+Get answers to these questions and more in this introductory course to social as well as digital media analytics.
+In the course, you will learn how to turn social as well as digital media information into business intelligence as well as discover why it is so useful for professionals.

-You will look at the different types of data you can get from social media and the opportunities and limitations that each present.
+You will look at the different types of data you can get from social media as well as the opportunities and limitations that each present.

 - Introduction to social media analytics.